-Maisie Green
+Maisie Green(final arrangements)

-Maisie GreenWritten by Theresa Rose on September 3, 2019
+Maisie Green(final arrangements)Written by Theresa Rose on September 3, 2019

 Maisie A. Green, 92, of Mt.
 Pleasant passed away on Thursday, August 29, 2019 at the Klein Center in West Burlington.